-Inbound foreign tourists want to see the rich history that has been preserved against the sands of time in Delhi, Agra and Rajasthan – every travel agent’s itinerary will testify to this.
+Inbound foreign tourists want to see the rich history that has been preserved against the sands of time in Delhi, Agra and Rajasthan – every travel consultant’s itinerary will testify to this.
 With its rough weather, oscillating to the extremes between very hot summers and very cold winters, it can’t exactly be called a backpacker’s paradise, but millions of tourists flock to this city to see its rich history – and not just its places of interest.

 The chaos of a big city seems unbearable at first, before you get hooked on it.
 Bargain hunting in flea markets and savouring street foods and cut-fruits, groundnuts, almonds and walnuts with your bare hands; these are the unadulterated pleasures that one gets to enjoy in Delhi.

 - University of Delhi North Campuses – Campus Rock Shows Starts Here: Mostly populated by people from the northeast, almost every student studying at this campus is considered good by society’s standards.
 The fanciest cars in town make their debut here and you can also get the best Chole Bhature in Kamla Nagar, which is both fulfilling and easy on the pocket.
 For the uninitiated, Chole Bhature is a spicy chickpea delicacy that is served with deep-fried bread made of maize flour.
 Most of the colleges on this campus were set up before independence, and some have a century old history of their own.